davidecostanzo/PHY304/_sources/MPS328_2025_Homeworks.md

 Two of the exercises are assessed homeworks, which must be handed in the following week.
 These will be marked (the total homework mark counting 15% towards this module), and will be returned to you, with comments, before the next homework is set.
 The other exercises are no less important to your understanding of the course, and should also be attempted seriously.
 Solutions will be provided two weeks after each non-assessed exercise is set.

-In this unit we introduce the elementary particles of the Standard Model, we introduce the units used to measure quantities in particle physics, and we recap the rules of relativistic kinematics.

 ## Homework 1.
 Due on 21 October
 This homework will assess Unit 1 and is made of two questions on relativistic kinematics.